drupal/drupal/README.txt

 core) available for download.

 More about configuration:
- * Install, update and maintain Drupal:
+ * Install, update, and maintain Drupal:
    See INSTALL.txt and UPDATE.txt in the "core" directory.
  * Learn about how to use Drupal to create your site: https://www.drupal.org/documentation